 Production management: Nicole Meier

-COLOR & LAMENTO is supported by the Cultural Foundation of the Free State of Saxony, LHD Office for Culture and Monument Protection, Music Fund, Ostsächsische Sparkasse Dresden and the Stiftung Kunst und Musik für Dresden.
+COLOR & LAMENTO is supported by the Cultural Foundation of the Free State of Saxony, LHD Office for Culture and Monument Protection, Music Fund, Ostsächsische Sparkasse Dresden, the Stiftung Kunst und Musik für Dresden and the SLUB Dresden.